 You can use any corn bread recipe for these bites, but my gluten-free cornbread recipe is the perfect texture and has the right amount of sweet to go with the hot dogs.

 To make this recipe extra easy, you can use a ready-made corn bread mix.
 These little bites bake in a mini-muffin tin so no messy frying is necessary.

 You can go with the standard ketchup and mustard or mix it up to make it a little more interesting.

 - Spicy Ketchup – Combine 1/2 c ketchup with 1 Tbsp hot sauce.
 The favorite in my house is Frank’s Red Hot sauce.

 - Sweet Mustard – Combine 1/2 c spicy brown mustard or yellow mustard with 1 Tbsp honey, maple syrup or agave.

-These can also be made with fully cooked sausage.
-I love them with spicy Italian sausage instead for hot dogs.
-The spicy-salty-sweet combination is so perfect.
+- These bites can also be made with fully cooked sausage.
+I love them with spicy Italian sausage instead of hot dogs – the spicy-salty-sweet combination is so perfect served with mustard.

 Gluten-Free Flour Blends

 I have used several different gluten-free flour blends with this gluten-free corn dog recipe and they all worked well.
 My custom blend of sorghum, millet and brown rice flours with some starches is my favorite.
 See the notes in the recipe for a super simple DIY gluten-free flour blend or my blog post on gluten-free flours.